Health Lifestyle Nutrients

 Many cardiologists recommend eating oatmeal for breakfast.
 Their #1 reason?
 Oatmeal is a rich source of soluble fiber, and studies have found that it has a positive impact on cholesterol.

-Further research in a review and meta-analysis of 22 different publications found greater amounts of dietary fiber were associated with a lower risk of both cardiovascular disease and coronary artery disease.
+In fact, a review and meta-analysis of 22 different studies found that the more fiber people ate, the lower their risk of both cardiovascular disease and coronary artery disease.

-Dietary fiber may also help reduce systemic inflammation markers in the body that are associated with cardiovascular disease and other diseases.
-Its impact on inflammation is also important for heart health because inflammation may be a risk factor for high blood pressure.
+One possible way dietary fiber achieves these effects might be its ability to reduce systemic inflammation markers associated with cardiovascular disease and other diseases.
+Its impact on inflammation is important for heart health because inflammation may be a risk factor for high blood pressure.

 Fiber and Blood Sugar

-Fiber has a unique ability to help regulate blood sugar.
+Fiber helps regulate blood sugar.
 This is one of the reasons that many dietitians and other lifestyle medicine practitioners recommend that people with type 2 diabetes consume beans and other legumes.
-These high-fiber powerhouses help slow the absorption of glucose, while also regulating blood sugar over time.
+These high-fiber powerhouses help slow glucose absorption while regulating blood sugar over time.

-In a study reported in Nutrition Journal, researchers tested the glycemic response of traditional beans and rice meals compared to rice alone.
+In a study published in Nutrition Journal, researchers compared the glycemic response of traditional bean-and-rice meals with rice alone.

-Seventeen men and women who had diabetes were given either plain white rice or white rice with black beans, white rice with pinto beans, or white rice with kidney beans.
-Then, researchers measured participants’ blood glucose at 90, 120, and 150 minutes.
-Compared with the solely white rice eaters, all groups who ate beans with their rice had better blood sugar control, with pinto and black bean-eaters faring best of all.
-(Remember insulin-sensitivity-improving resistant starch from earlier on?
-Beans and other legumes are good sources of it!)
+Seventeen men and women with diabetes were given either plain white rice, white rice with black beans, white rice with pinto beans, or white rice with red kidney beans.
+Then, researchers measured their blood glucose at 90, 120, and 150 minutes.

-So, whether you have type 2 diabetes, prediabetes, or just want to have steadier blood sugar balance and insulin sensitivity throughout the day in order to feel better and have more energy, a high fiber, plant-powered diet, that includes beans, may be able to help you feel your best.
+So, whether you have type 2 diabetes, prediabetes, or just want to have a steadier blood sugar balance and improved insulin sensitivity, a high-fiber, plant-powered diet that includes beans may help you feel your best.

 How Much Fiber Do You Need?